inspirer/textmapper/index.md

 ### Tooling

-Textmapper comes as a separate command-line tool, with integration plugins for VS Code and IntelliJ IDEA.
+Textmapper comes as a separate command-line tool with an extension for for Visual Studio Code.

 ### License

-Textmapper tool is distributed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).
+Textmapper tool is distributed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).

-The plug-ins for IntelliJ IDEA is made available under the General Public License (version 3 or above).